hannahql/hannahql.github.io/_pages/about.md

 # About Me

 Hi!
 I'm a fifth year PhD Candidate at Stanford University, where I'm advised by [Ramesh Johari](http://web.stanford.edu/~rjohari/) and [Gabriel Weintraub](https://gweintra.people.stanford.edu/).
 I'm part of the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/).
+Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.

 My research is centered around the design and optimization of online marketplaces.
 In particular, I focus on developing statistical methodology for experimentation on these platforms, in the presence of interference.
 I combine techniques from statistics, causal inference, economics, and operations research to develop theoretical insights for practically motivated problems.

 I inform my research with first hand experience working on these platforms.
 I interned for the data science teams at [Airbnb](https://www.airbnb.com/) and [Opendoor](https://www.opendoor.com/), where I worked on market related causal inference questions.
-I am also working with the [Common App](https://www.commonapp.org/) to help drive data-driven projects to improve the equity and access of secondary education.

-Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.
+I am also interested in using operations research techniques to design accessible education systems, both on the theory and application side.
+I am working with the [Common App](https://www.commonapp.org/) to help drive data-driven projects to improve the equity and access of secondary education.

 # Contact
 Email: hannahli \[at\] stanford.edu